-- 1. Applies to any employer (defined as a person, firm, business, educational institution, nonprofit agency, corporation, LLC or other entity) if it has at least 50 employees working within Connecticut on its payroll in any one quarter in the previous year as determined annually on January 1st.
-Manufacturers (classified in Sectors 31-33 in the North American Industrial Classification System) and nationally chartered 501(c)(3) organizations that provide recreation, child care and educational services (such as the YMCA) are exempt. - 2.
-Any part-time or full-time "service workers" paid on an hourly basis or classified as non-exempt are eligible to take paid sick leave under the Act after they have completed 680 hours of employment after January 1, 2012 (if hired prior to January 1, 2012) or from date of hire after January 1, 2012 and worked at least an average of 10 or more hours per week for the employer in the most recent complete calendar quarter.
+1. Applies to any employer (defined as a person, firm, business, educational institution, nonprofit agency, corporation, LLC or other entity) if it has at least 50 employees working within Connecticut on its payroll in any one quarter in the previous year as determined annually on January 1st.
+Manufacturers (classified in Sectors 31-33 in the North American Industrial Classification System) and nationally chartered 501(c)(3) organizations that provide recreation, childcare and educational services (such as the YMCA) are exempt.

+- 2. Any part-time or full-time "service workers" paid on an hourly basis or classified as non-exempt are eligible to take paid sick leave under the Act after they have completed 680 hours of employment and worked at least an average of 10 or more hours per week for the employer in the most recent complete calendar quarter.
 Day or temporary workers (who perform work on a per diem or occasional or irregular basis) are not eligible. - 3.
-There are 69 different categories of eligible "service workers" specifically identified as covered by the Act based on the definitions contained in the Bureau of Labor Statistics Standard Occupational Classification System ("SOC").1
+There are 69 different categories of eligible "service workers" specifically identified as covered by the Act based on the definitions contained in the Bureau of Labor Statistics Standard Occupational Classification System ("SOC").1 - 4.
+Qualifying sick leaves under the Act can be taken for any illness, injury or health condition of the service worker or his/her spouse or child or for preventative medical care for the same.
+A service worker who is the victim of family violence or sexual assault may also take paid leave for medical care and for other reasons related to the family violence or sexual assault (such as to obtain services from a victim services organization; to relocate due to the violence and/or assault; or to participate in any civil or criminal proceedings related to the violence and/or assault). - 5.
+Service workers are entitled to immediately accrue at a rate of one hour for each 40 hours worked (regular or overtime hours), up to a maximum of 40 hours of paid sick leave for each calendar year.